fermneto/Sorting-Algorithms/README.md

 ---

-###  Selection Sort — `selectionsort.py`
+###  Selection Sort — `selectionsort.py` | `selectionsort.cpp`

 Divides the list into a sorted and an unsorted portion.
-On each iteration, finds the smallest element in the unsorted portion and places it at the end of the sorted portion.
+On each iteration, finds the smallest element in the unsorted portion and places it at the start of the unsorted portion.

 - **Time complexity:** O(n²) in all cases
 - **Space complexity:** O(1)